-The Principal/CEO/Head of School/Site Manager are responsible for the security of the school site in and out of school hours.
+The Head of School/Proprietor are responsible for the security of the school site in and out of school hours.
 They are responsible for visual inspections of the site, and for the fire alarm systems.
-Residential staff are responsible during the week during the school term.

-Head of School/Site Manager are key holders and will respond to an emergency.
+Head of School/Proprietor are key holders and will respond to an emergency.